axionaxprotocol/axionax-web/docs/DNS_SETUP.md

 # DNS Setup Guide for axionax.org

-Complete guide for configuring DNS records for Axionax Protocol domains.
+Complete guide for configuring DNS records for axionax protocol domains.

 ## 📋 Table of Contents